REGULATORY AFFAIRS – CHEMISTRY, MANUFACTURING , AND CONTROLS (CMC)/MANUFACTURING SCIENCES FELLOWSHIP

 - Manufacturing Sciences' role in drug development

-The overall goal of the program is to prepare each fellow to be a successful Regulatory CMC or Manufacturing Sciences professional with a solid understanding of how global regulations are followed by the biopharmaceutical industry and enforced by regulatory agencies.
-Upon completion of the Fellowship, the experienced fellow will be well‐prepared to begin a career in Regulatory CMC or Manufacturing Sciences.
+The overall goal of the program is to prepare each fellow to be a successful Regulatory CMC or Manufacturing Sciences professional with a solid understanding of drug development and how global regulations are followed by the biopharmaceutical industry and enforced by regulatory agencies.
+Upon completion of the Fellowship, the experienced fellow will be well-prepared to begin a career in Regulatory Affairs CMC or Manufacturing Sciences.